JauntyJJS/jaunty-blogdown/content/blog/2022-08-23-R-Medicine-2022-Series/part2/index.md

 ---
-title: "Learning Journey and Reflections on R Medicine 2022 Conference Part 2"
+title: "Learning Journey and Reflections on R/Medicine 2022 Conference Part 2"
 subtitle: ""
-excerpt: "This narrative is a write up on Day 3 of my learning journey in the [R Medicine 2022 Conference](https://events.linuxfoundation.org/r-medicine/)"
+excerpt: "This narrative is a write up on Day 3 of my learning journey in the [R/Medicine 2022 Conference](https://events.linuxfoundation.org/r-medicine/)"
 format: hugo
 date: 2022-08-23
 author: "Jeremy Selva"